-The India chapter is headquartered in Chennai, with staff in Bangalore, and serves members across the Indian subcontinent.
+The South Asia chapter is headquartered in Chennai, India with staff in Bangalore and New Delhi, and serves members across South Asia.

 It also aims to deepen ANDE’s role as the leading convener for organizations committed to supporting entrepreneurship in developing economies.
 Chapter activities aim to strengthen the local network, encourage collaboration, and co-develop programs and services for and with our members and the sector at large.